onap/dcaegen2/docs/sections/installation_oom.rst

 DCAE Deployment (using Helm and Cloudify)
 =========================================

-This document describes the details of the Helm chart based deployment process for R4 ONAP and how DCAE is deployed through this process.
+This document describes the details of the Helm chart based deployment process for ONAP and how DCAE is deployed through this process.

 Deployment Overview
 -------------------

-ONAP R4 extends the Kubernetes deployment method introduced in R2 and continued in R3.
+ONAP deployments are done on kubernetes through OOM/Helm charts.
 Kubernetes is a container orchestration technology that organizes containers into composites of various patterns for easy deployment, management, and scaling.
 ONAP uses Kubernetes as the foundation for fulfilling its platform maturity promises.

-ONAP manages Kubernetes specifications using Helm charts, under which all Kubernetes yaml-formatted resource specifications and additional files are organized into a hierarchy of charts, sub-charts, and resources.
+ONAP manages Kubernetes specifications using Helm charts (in OOM project), under which all Kubernetes yaml-formatted resource specifications and additional files are organized into a hierarchy of charts, sub-charts, and resources.
 These yaml files are further augmented with Helm's templating, which makes dependencies and cross-references of parameters and parameter derivatives among resources manageable for a large and complex Kubernetes system such as ONAP.